3ein39/odin-landing-page/README.md

 # Odin Landing Page

-Odin Landing Page is a simple landing page built with HTML, CSS, and JavaScript.
+Odin Landing Page is a simple landing page built with HTML and CSS.
 It was created as a project for [The Odin Project](https://www.theodinproject.com/) curriculum.

-The landing page features a responsive design that adapts to different screen sizes, a navigation menu that smoothly scrolls to different sections of the page, and a contact form.
+The landing page features a responsive design that adapts to different screen sizes.

 ## Usage